NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance

 Answer:

 DNA fingerprinting is a very easy and quick way to compare the DNA sequence of any two individuals.
-It includes identifying differences in some specific regions in DNA sequence called as repetitive DNA sequences.
+It includes identifying differences in some specific regions in DNA sequences called repetitive DNA sequences.
 In these regions, a small stretch of DNA is repeated many times and they are specific for every individual.
 The technique of fingerprinting was initially developed by Alec Jeffrey.

-Applications of DNA fingerprinting
+Applications of DNA Fingerprinting

-2. It can be used to establish paternity or maternity related disputes.
+2. It can be used to establish paternity or maternity-related disputes.

 3. DNA fingerprinting is used to establish evolutionary relationships between organisms.